Synthird/trigonometric-reciprocal-identities/python/README.md

 ### trig_reciprocal.csc(angle_in_radians: float) | Returns a float in radians

+- The reciprocal of sin.
-Returns the cosecant of angle_in_radians.
+- Returns the cosecant of angle_in_radians.

 $csc(number) ={{1} \over {sin(number)}}$